acemuzzy/martian/README.md

 * See https://www.rust-lang.org/tools/install for details
   * NOTE: Code is intended to be fully platform agnostic, but has only be tested on WSL Ubuntu
 * Once installed, you can either:
-  * compile with e.g. `cargo build --release`, and then either move the executrable or run as e.g. `./target/release/martian <filename>`
+  * compile with e.g. `cargo build --release`, and then either move the executable or run as e.g. `./target/release/martian <filename>`
   * run directly via `cargo run <filename>`

 ## How to extend